Manonanthini/crcda/README.md

 The original version contains dynamic pages with search options.
 I will update this repository soon with new tools.

 The site was deployed previously at http://bioinfo.au-kbc.org.in/ngs/ngshome.html .
-A simpler version of static version of the website is available at https://manonanthini.github.io/crcda/
+A simpler and static version of the website is available at https://manonanthini.github.io/crcda/